SmokingAces207/smash_em_up_dev_v1.0/README.md

 # smashemup_dev_v1.0
 Smash Em Up is a 2D Pong like game, where you break all the bricks and score power ups to achieve a high score.
 And set scores on the leaderboards against friends.
+This repository only holds some of the code used in the game.
+The game was created in the Unity engine, some code has not been added to this online repository.
+Audio, Images and Special effects were not added to the repository.